 On finalisation of the Strategy, an SEA Statement is prepared and made available.
-The SEA Statement will include information on how environmental considerations were integrated into the Strategy and why the preferred alternative was chosen for the Strategy.
+The SEA Statement includes information on how environmental considerations were integrated into the Strategy and why the preferred alternative was chosen for the Strategy.

-Section 2 The Draft Strategy
+Section 2 The Strategy